tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/多人视频会议/多人音视频房间(Windows&Mac)_intl_en.md

 ![](https://qcloudimg.tencent-cloud.cn/raw/9d927c98a595667d9f3f16d597abc77e.png)

 ### Leaving a room
-There are two options when the anchor leaves the room:
+There are two options when the anchor leaves a room:
 - **Destroy Room**: All users need to leave the room.
 - **Leave Room**: The room's anchor permission will be transferred to another user.